KsaNL/estd/README.md

 ## Debug

-> You can debugger with Visual Vtudio by *.nativs, copy to
+> You can use  Visual Vtudio debugger by copy *.nativs to,
 ```
 > VS2019
 C:\Program Files (x86)\Microsoft Visual Studio\2019\Professional\Common7\Packages\Debugger\Visualizers